FREE tips to create healthy children and happy moms

 When I see kids, I walk their families through all the obvious areas of inflammation we can see or uncover in a child using a thorough medical history and physical exam.

 The next step is to help parents understand what are the things causing those signs.
-I break it down like this, there are three things that cause inflammation/illness in kids:
+I break it down like this, there are five things that cause inflammation/illness in kids: